permaevidence/smsGPT/README.md

 # smsGPT

 A simple Flask app that authenticates users via phone using Twilio Verify.
 Users can purchase up to $20 of credit and interact with OpenRouter's Gemini model via SMS.
 Each message sent or received deducts a small amount of credit.
+Payments for credit are handled through Stripe Checkout.

 ## Setup